 Don’t go too far down that “what if” road before getting all the facts.

 First of all, what is pay-per-click marketing?
 Essentially, it is the quickest way to make sure that when your customers search for your specific services, they will find you.

-The best part about this marketing strategy for SaaS providers is that you only pay for the traffic that comes to your site.
+The best part about this SaaS marketing plan strategy is that you only pay for the traffic that comes to your site.
 The whole idea behind pay-per-click marketing is that you pay per click that you receive.